skywalkeretw/Scripts/README.md

 ## [Git Music](git-music-ctl.sh)
-A script used to manage your music on a Android, Linux or Mac Used to clone your git repo where your Music (or other data) is stored [Termux](https://play.google.com/store/apps/details?id=com.termux) is required to run the script on Android.
+A script used to manage your music on a Android, Linux or Mac Used to clone your git repo where your Music (or other data) is stored [Termux](https://github.com/termux/termux-app/releases) is required to run the script on Android.
 All dependencies are automatically installed.
+Use the the `universal apk`.
 [BlackPlayer EX](https://play.google.com/store/apps/details?id=com.kodarkooperativet.blackplayerex&hl=en&gl=US) Is the Used Music Player app For Android

 Execute on Android